paulp1871/plarf-missile-coverage/README.md

 This project is a web application that visualizes the approximate range envelopes of major Chinese missile systems (DF-series SRBMs, MRBMs, IRBMs, HGVs, ICBMs, and LACMs) using:

 - `folium` for interactive maps
 - `pandas` for data handling
+- A small Python module for clean, reusable map generation logic
 - An **Express** backend that serves the website and the exported map
-- A small Python module for clean, reusable map generation logic

 On first load, users must manually select the missiles and bases they want to view.

-The map allows you to toggle each missile type individually using the Leaflet layer control.
+The map allows you to toggle each missile type individually using the Leaflet layer control in the top right of the website.

 This is a **technical and educational visualization**, not a military evaluation.
 All data is approximate and comes from publicly available sources.